yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 # Acknowledgments

-We would like to thank the following people who contributed significantly to this document with their review comments and design proposals: Roman Danyliw, Frédéric Fieau, Sanjay Mishra, Ryan Sleevi, Emile Stephan.
+We would like to thank the following people who contributed significantly to this document with their review comments and design proposals: Roman Danyliw, Frédéric Fieau, Sanjay Mishra, Jon Peterson, Ryan Sleevi, Emile Stephan.

 This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed